aleksandracodes/snapfood-drf-api/README.md

 #### Comment Model

-- The Comment model contains the following fields: owner, post, created_on, updated_on and comment_content
+- The Comment model contains the following fields: owner, post, created_on, updated_on and content
 - ForeignKey relation between the owner field and the User model id field
 - ForeignKey relation between the post field and the User model post field